Vietnam.vn - Nền tảng quảng bá Việt Nam

-8 Ways to Eat More Probiotics
+8 Ways to Eat More Probiotic Foods

 VnExpressVnExpress12/06/2023

-Probiotics are good bacteria (beneficial bacteria) that can support a healthy gut, helping with digestive issues like constipation, irritable bowel syndrome, and immune function.
-Probiotics are found in a number of foods and drinks that people can choose to consume to increase the amount of beneficial bacteria in their gut.
+Probiotics are good bacteria (beneficial bacteria) that can support a healthy gut, aiding in the treatment of digestive issues such as constipation and irritable bowel syndrome, and supporting immune function.
+Probiotics are found in a number of foods and beverages that people can choose to consume to increase their gut microbiota.

-Breakfast with yogurt, berries and nuts
+Breakfast with yogurt, berries, and nuts.

-Add yogurt to your dishes
+Add yogurt to your dishes.

-Drink kefir yogurt
+Drink kefir yogurt.

-Drink kombucha tea
+Drink kombucha tea.

-Eat pickled vegetables
+Eat pickled vegetables.

-Add miso paste to your dish
+Add miso paste to the dish.

-Supplement with foods rich in prebiotics
+Supplement your diet with foods rich in prebiotics.

 Mai Cat (According to Everyday Health )